 DNJ members are welcome to attend this forum for free as a part of your member benefits.
 If you are not sure about your membership status, please visit www.downtownnj.com/members.

 Don’t let limited resources hinder your revitalization aspirations.
 Small downtowns can harness people-power, as well as leverage technical and financial assistance to do great things.
-Experts with boots on the ground will share best practices for big change in your small downtown.
-(This session is coordinated by Downtown New Jersey as part of the 2021 NJLM Annual Conference.)
+Experts with boots on the ground shared best practices for big change in your small downtown.

 Abbie Galie, Destination Medford